D3Engineering/edge-ai-ros-inventory-demo/README.md

 We have a Router, Robot, and Host PC that have been prepared to work out of the box.
 To begin, do the following:
 1. Plug in the Router, and turn it on.
 If needed, the Network Credentials are on a white tag tied to the Router
 2. Turn on the Host PC.
 It should automatically connect and pull the IP `192.168.50.50`
 3. Turn on the Robot.
 It should automatically connect and pull the IP `192.168.50.200`.
 If the robot does not connect, you'll need to use the scripts in `/usr/share/intel9260/` to get reconnected.
-Steps to do so are as follows:
+Steps to reconnect are as follows:
    1. `cd /usr/share/intel9260/`
    2. `./sta_stop.sh`
    3. `./sta_start.sh`
    4. `./sta_connect-ex.sh <SSID> WPA-PSK <Password>` where `<SSID>` is replaced with the SSID, and `<Password>` is replaced with the Password from the Network Credentials tag

+### Charging Batteries

+Each set of batteries should only be used for 1 (conservative estimate) hour at a time, in order to prevent over-discharging.
+Once this 1-hour cycle is complete, you will want to charge the used batteries.
+To charge the batteries, follow the process below:
+1. Plug in the charger, and flick the switch on the back left to the on position.
+2. Plug the batteries into the charger with both sets of cables connected.
+3. On the screen, select `CH1` in the top left, then `MEMORY`, then `START`.
+Repeat this process for `CH2` in the top right.
+4. A series of 4 different tones should play, and a graph should appear showing the charge over time.
+If it doesn't, and you get an alarm tone after the initial tones, check the `MONITOR` tab for the battery.
+If the cells are unbalanced, you can try the `BALANCE` button, or go to the home screen and select `LiPo`, then `STORAGE` and `START` - either of these should balance the cells, allowing you to then follow Step 3 to charge them to capacity.

 ### Calibrating the Scene

-(TODO - READ ME AND DETERMINE MY ACCURACY)

 First the AprilTag must be placed above the ground, level and parallel to the floor, face down.
 Then, measure the distance (in meters) from the face of the AprilTag to the floor.